Progressive Betting Systems for Craps

 • After a win, the bet decreases by 1 unit.

-As we can see, this system is more conservative and safer than the Martingale since the size of the stakes here increases gradually.
-Although this method can help players make short-term profits, they will eventually lose money because of the house edge.
-Even if they are on a winning streak, their profits would not be as high as they expected.
+As we can see, this system is more conservative and safer than the Martingale because the size of the stakes increases gradually.
+Although this method can help players earn short-term profits, they will eventually lose money because of the house edge.
+Even on a winning streak, the profits may not be as high as expected.

 The Fibonacci Sequence

-This system is probably one of the strangest gambling systems ever created.
-It utilizes the famous Fibonacci sequence, a sequence of numbers used in mathematics – in it, the sum of the previous two numbers comes as the next entry.
-The sequence starts with a 0, which is not used when gambling, so for craps play, the Fibonacci progression includes the following numbers:
+This system is probably one of the most unusual gambling strategies ever devised.
+It relies on the famous Fibonacci sequence, a series of numbers in which each entry is the sum of the two preceding numbers.
+Because the sequence begins with 0, which is not used in wagering, the practical Fibonacci progression for craps is:

 • 1-1-2-3-5-8-13-21-34-55-89-144, etc.

-• After a loss, players bet units equal to the following number in the sequence.
+• After a loss, players bet units equal to the next number in the sequence.

-• After a win, players move down two numbers in the sequence.
+• After a win, players move back two numbers in the sequence.

-To apply the Fibonacci sequence, craps players should stick to one of the even-money bets and follow the basic rules.
-The idea is that even after they lose several bets, they will be able to return the losses when they eventually win.
-While theoretically solid, this system has the same problem as all other negative progressions – if players lose multiple bets in a row, the size of the stakes could rise really high and become practically unaffordable.
+To apply the Fibonacci sequence, craps players should stick to an even-money bet and follow these simple rules.
+The idea is that after several losses, a subsequent win will recover the losses when it eventually occurs.
+While theoretically sound, this system shares the main drawback of all negative progressions – if players lose multiple bets in a row, the stakes can escalate rapidly and become practically unaffordable.

 Positive Progressive Systems

-Positive progressive systems are the exact opposite of the negative betting systems and are also quite popular among gamblers.
-With them, casino players increase the size of their bets after they win a game round.
-Of course, after a loss, they reduce the bets.
-The idea behind this style of betting is to maximize one’s profits when players are on a winning streak.
-The other purpose of the positive progressions is to keep the losses to the minimum.
+Positive progressive systems are the opposite of negative betting systems and are quite popular among gamblers.
+With these methods, casino players increase the size of their bets after they win a game round and reduce their wagers after a loss.
+The goal is to maximize profits during winning streaks while keeping losses to a minimum.

 The Paroli System

-The Paroli is a highly popular betting system for various games, including roulette, baccarat, and craps.
-First described in 1910 by Victor Bethell, the system is believed to be much older.
-It is very simple to learn and apply in real-money games since it follows only several basic rules:
+The Paroli is a highly popular betting system for games such as roulette, baccarat, and craps.
+Although first described in 1910 by Victor Bethell, the system is believed to be much older.
+It is very simple to learn and apply in real-money games because it follows only a few basic rules:

 • Players start the progression with a single betting unit.